Skip to main content

 • Guidance

-As part of the adjudication of immigration benefits requests, USCIS reviews evidence and biometrics submitted by the benefit requestor, as well as USCIS systems, to verify identifying information.
+As part of the adjudication of immigration benefits requests, USCIS reviews evidence, including biographical and biometrics information, submitted by the benefit requestor, as well as DHS systems, to verify identifying information.

 A. Full Legal Name

-In general, the requestor’s full legal name is comprised of his or her:
+In general, the requestor’s full legal name is comprised of the requestor’s:

 • Given name (first name);